longlostjames/chilbolton-temperature-rh-utils/docs/scripts.rst

 Scripts Reference
 =================

-This section provides detailed documentation for each script in the NCAS Temperature RH-1 Software package.
+This section provides detailed documentation for each script in the Chilbolton Temperature RH Utils Software package.

 Data Processing Scripts
 -----------------------